Syntax Guide

 Number|String

-Sets a timeout for a single task.
-Default is 1 hour, maximum is 12 hours.
+Sets timeout and no-output timeout for a single task.
+Default timeout for a single task is 1 hour, maximum cannot exceed 12 hours, no-output timeout is 10 minutes.

 name: timeout job